Japan is finally reopening properly to international tourists!

 Other important information

 As I mentioned in my previous post about Japan reopening, I highly recommend having a read about entry conditions and visas on Japan's Ministry of Foreign Affairs (MOFA) page here.
-This website is regularly updated with entry requirements, so be sure to check it out.
-In saying that, as of September 23rd, the information provided by Prime Minister Kishida in his announcement on Thursday (September 22nd) is yet to be officially outlined on the MOFA page.
+This website is regularly updated with entry requirements, so be sure to check it out for the latest information.

 Even though the strict rules for entering Japan imposed during COVID are due to be eased starting from October 11, be sure to double-check entry requirements before planning your trip.
 We are living in strange times, and rules and regulations seem to be constantly changing.